callahanchris/callahanchris.github.io/source/_posts/2014-05-23-i-dont-know-how-to-program.markdown

 categories:
 ---

-**It's the truth.
-Now that I've put that out there, the only way is up.

-### I do not know how to program.

 I was struck by this realization recently when going through Michael Hartl's [Ruby on Rails Tutorial](http://railstutorial.org).
 This was my first exposure to Rails, though I had learned a bit of Ruby before, and as such was under the impression that I knew a thing or two about coding.

 Overall, the tutorial was difficult and intense, but at the end I felt very accomplished for having made it all the way through.
 I learned a ton about Rails, test-driven development (TDD), ERb, and Ruby.
 Of critical importance to this was my brother, [Andrew Callahan](http://andrewcallahan.github.io), who was on hand to help me with my questions and problems and to offer his insights on programming.